skielo/WordFinder/README.md

 The solution has a UnitTest project in order to quickly validate the different use cases. by executing the unit test on the Class FinderTest.cs you will be able to validate different use cases and validations.

 > The test cases are based on the given exercise.
-The idea is to validate the minimum vuable product.
+The idea is to validate the minimum viable product.

 To execute the test cases and validate the all of them pass you can right click on the class file and click on _Run Test(s)_